 Because an Individual Coverage HRA requires no group health plan be offered to the same class of employees, we know it will not work with the new Excepted Benefits HRA or with traditional Section 105 HRAs integrated with a group health plan.

 However, the rules do allow employers to offer different benefit solutions to different classes of employees (assuming the classes are defined in a fair manner).
-An employer could offer an Excepted Benefits HRA to one class (say, part-time employees) and a ICHRA to full-time employees.
+An employer could offer an Excepted Benefits HRA to one class (say, full-time employees) and a ICHRA to part-time employees.